How to Generate Wireshark Dissectors using TSN.1 Compiler

 }

-The message definition "Foo" defines the format of a "foo" message.
-Each message starts with some common header fields.
-The 8-bit "Type" field indicates the type of the payload the message carries, whether it is a "FooReq" message or a "FooRsp" message.
-The 32-bit "SrcAddress" and "DstAddress" fields specify the IP address of the sender and the receiver respectively.
+There are two messages in the echo protocol, "EchoRequest" and "EchoResponse".
+The format of an echo packet is described by the "EchoPacket" message.
+Each packet starts with some common header fields.
+The 8-bit "Type" field indicates the type of the payload the message carries, whether it is an "EchoReq" message or an "EchoRsp" message.
+The 32-bit "SrcAddress" and "DstAddress" fields specify the IPv4 addresses of the sender and the receiver respectively.
 After the header fields comes the message payload, which is defined using the TSN.1 case of construct.
-If the "Type" is equal to the enumerated constant "FOO_REQUEST" (0), then the payload contains a "FooReq" message.
-If the "Type" is "FOO_RESPONSE" (1), then the payload contains a "FooRsp" message.
+If the "Type" is equal to the enumerated constant "ECHO_REQUEST" (0), then the payload contains an "EchoReq" message.
+If the "Type" is "ECHO_RESPONSE" (1), then the payload contains an "EchoRsp" message.

 5. Dissect Packets

 That's it!
-We are ready to dissect packets of the "foo" protocol using Wireshark.
-To illustrate how this works, download this pre-captured data file "foo_data".
+Now we are ready to dissect packets of the echo protocol using Wireshark.
+To illustrate how this works, we will use data from a pre-captured data file: plugins/echo/echo_data.

-Start Wireshark running.
-Go to the "File" menu and select "Open", locate the "foo_data" file and open it.
-You will see that there are two packets: one with a "FooReq" message and the other, a "FooRsp" message.
+Launch Wireshark and go to the "File" menu and select "Open", locate the "echo_data" file and open it.
+You will see that there are two packets: one containing an "EchoReq" message and the other, an "EchoRsp" message.
 Click on a packet to browse the detailed dissect output for the packet.
+See the screenshot below: